 - Be concise.
-Shorter trope names are easier to remember, type, and integrate into a sentence (as long as this doesn't interfere with clarity).
+Shorter trope names are easier to remember, type, and integrate into a sentence.
+Clarity comes first, but conciseness has real value.

 - Be descriptive.
 Trope names are easier to remember if they actually mean something.

 - Be clever.
 Portmanteau words, alliteration, rhyming, puns, and cultural references are not only fun, they can help make a name more memorable (again, as long as it's not at the expense of clarity).

 - Use redirects.
 Sometimes the most awesome name isn't the most intuitive.
-You can have your cake and eat it too, by using the awesome name with a redirect from the intuitive name.
-It's not unheard of for good redirects to eventually replace the original trope name, but please read Creating New Redirects before asking the mods to create a redirect.
+You can have your cake and eat it too, though, by using the awesome name with a redirect from the intuitive name.
+It's not unheard of for good redirects to eventually replace the original trope name.
+Just please read Creating New Redirects before asking the mods to create a redirect.

 - Don't imitate existing trope names.
 We call them "snowclones", and we don't like them.
-All too often, naming tropes after other tropes will only make sense to devoted readers of TV Tropes.
+All too often, naming tropes after other tropes only makes sense to devoted Tropers, and the wiki is for everyone.

 - Check for pre-established terms.
 Some tropes have a long history of usage, and somebody else may have coined a name for it already.
 We don't have to reinvent the wheel.
 If someone knows the trope by a long-standing off-wiki term, that's the first place they'll look for it here.

 - ...but don't use just any pre-existing term.
-Some pre-existing terms are admittedly opaque, require knowledge of a certain Trope Namer, have been forgotten by the public consciousness (or just never caught on in the first place).
+Some pre-existing terms are admittedly opaque, require knowledge of a certain Trope Namer, have been forgotten by the public consciousness, or just never caught on in the first place.
 In cases like these, it may be better to just invent the name ourselves — the proverbial wheel might need reinventing.